jupyter-book/mystmd/docs/admonitions.md

 ::::{tip} Compatibility with Pandoc & Quarto
 :class: dropdown
 In Quarto/Pandoc markdown admonitions are styled with special classes like `{.callout-note}` or `{.callout-tip}`).
-If you are using JupyterBook or Sphinx documentation, use an `{admonition}` directive with the specific class, for example:
+If you are using JupyterBook or Sphinx documentation, use an {myst:directive}`admonition` directive with the specific class, for example:

 ```{myst}
 ::: {.callout-tip}